Mahindra Major: History

-In India, Mahindra acquired the licence to build Willys Jeeps back in 1947 and began assembling the Willys CJ3B.
+In India, Mahindra acquired the license to build Willys Jeeps back in 1947 and began assembling the Willys CJ3B.
 In a sense, since then Mahindra has not stopped making the Jeep.
 The latest iteration of the Jeep is the Mahindra Thar, whose body style is based on Jeep CJ5.
 That’s nearly 68 years of making Jeeps.
 Initially the CJ3A and Willys MB were also assembled in India by Mahindra, but continued to be branded as Willys.